 Free Debt Management Plans

-A Debt Management Plan (DMP) is very similar to self-negotiation.
+A debt management plan (DMP) is very similar to self-negotiation.
 However, instead of writing to the creditors and sending payments yourself, a company does it for you.
 You will pay one payment to the debt management company every month, and they will contact the creditors and pay the money for you.
 You can only use a DMP to pay ‘unsecured debts’.
-These are debts which are not guaranteed against your property.
+These are debts that are not guaranteed against your property.

 There are lots of companies who offer a debt management service but most of them will charge you.
 There are two organisations that offer debt management plans free of charge.
 They are called PayPlan and StepChange.